-When your feet hurt or if you are suffering foot issues, it can keep you from enjoying your life.
-Your podiatrist may recommend custom orthotics to treat your feet.
+When your feet hurt or if you are suffering from foot issues, it can keep you from enjoying your life.
+Your podiatrist may recommend custom orthotics to address your foot pain.

 What Are Custom Orthotics and How Do They Work?

-Orthotics are medical devices prescribed by a podiatrist to treat a foot condition or issue.
+Orthotics are medical devices prescribed by a podiatrist to treat foot conditions.
 You wear them inside your shoes.
-Orthotics perform many functions including reducing stress and pressure on your feet, improving gait and posture, realigning bones, tendons, and ligaments, and other functions.
+Orthotics perform many functions, including reducing stress and pressure on your feet, improving gait and posture, realigning bones, tendons, and ligaments, and other functions.

 How Orthotics Are Made

 Orthotics can be made using several methods, but it all begins with a thorough examination and measurement of your feet and an analysis of your gait.
-A 3D scan or plaster cast can then be made of your foot.
-These are sent to a laboratory where skilled technicians create your orthotics.
+We use the GaitScan system featuring an innovative diagnostic tool and digital casting device that allows us to analyze patient biomechanics using 4096 sensors.
+The scan is then sent to a laboratory where skilled technicians create your orthotics.

 How Custom Orthotics Can Help You